 When she marched to the Administration building, it was as Lt Roos senior grade.
 As still a relative junior, the clerk dispensed the news that she henceforth would join the fleet as captain of the scout Rambling Gambler.

 This time Ito had to walk further towards the smaller parking points where the Navy housed minor ships.
 Eventually, she found the designated park.

 On the pad in all its glory was her ship, Rambling Gambler, a scout.
-Perhaps not new but heaps better than serving as a junior officer in a large vessel.
+Perhaps not new but much better than serving as a junior officer in a large vessel.
 She even had her first assignment, exploration of a binary system Rim ward.

 As she strode to the ship, her new crew discussed what they knew about her.